mrrusof/snippets/java/oca8/ch5/README.md

 }
 ```

-## Override a method
+## Overriding methods

-You override a method in a subclass by declaring another method that satisfies the following conditions.
+Given an instance method in a class, you override the method in a
+subclass by declaring another method that satisfies the following
+conditions.

-1. The method must have the same signature (method name and parameter type list).
+1. The method must have the same signature (method name and parameter
+   type list).
-2. The method must be at least as accessible as the overriden method.
+2. The method must be at least as accessible as the overridden method.
-3. If the method is throws any exception, each exception must be at covariant.
+3. If the method throws any exception, each exception must be
+   covariant.
 4. If the method returns a value, the return type must be covariant.
+5. The method is an instance method.

 Consider the following example for the first two conditions.